indmdev/indmshopbot/README.md

 # Features In Seller's Account:
 - 👍 Store Front Page:

-      - ✅ Customized Welcome Message With Store Logo.
+      - ✅ Customizable Welcome Message With Store Logo.
-      - ✅ Shop Items Button - Leads you to the Products/Services posted by you (The Seller).
+      - ✅ Shop Items Button - This will take you to the Products/Services posted by you (The Seller).
-      - ✅ My Products Button - Leads you directly to a complete list of all your Products/Services posted by you (The Seller).
+      - ✅ My Products Button - This will take you directly to a complete list of all your Products/Services posted by you (The Seller).
+      - ✅ My Purchases Button - This will take you directly to a list of all your purchased Items posted in the Store.
-      - ✅ My Sales Box Button - Leads you directly to a complete list of all your sales (All orders made by your customers).
+      - ✅ My Sales Box Button - This will take you directly to a complete list of all your sales (All orders made by your customers).
-      - ✅ My Store Button - Leads you to your Store Management Center.
+      - ✅ My Store Button - This will take you to your Store Management Center.
-      - ✅ My Profile Button - Leads you to complete details about your user profile.
+      - ✅ My Profile Button - This will take you to complete details about your user profile.
+      - ✅ Withdraw Button - To withdraw your sales funds from your store wallet.